ABDULALI3468/MY_PORTFOLIO/README.md

 # My Portfolio.

 > Description :
                 This project is a SHOWCASE of my portfolio which contains my projects and all the stuff in visualization.

 ## Built With

 - HTML and CSS
-- JavaAcript ES6
+- Javascript ES6
 - Linters etc.

 ### Setup